odileeds/OpenJourneyTime/README.md

 * Journey Time pairs for all MSOAs in Sheffield City Region by walking, bicycle, car, and public transport.
 * Journey Times from all Data Zone Centroids in Scotland to all Workplace Zone Centroids.
 Journeys over 60 minutes are not reported.

+Scottish data can be explored in an interactive tool at https://www.imactivate.com/scotlandisochrones/

 Further outputs will be available if,
 * People add them.
 * I can raise funding to do them.